Valter Piedade

 valter.piedade@tecnico.ulisboa.pt

-PhD student at Instituto Superior Técnico (IST) since 2022, working at the Institute for Systems and Robotics (ISR-Lisboa).
-My advisors are Dr. Pedro Miraldo and Prof. José Gaspar.
+PhD candidate in Electrical and Computer Engineering at Técnico Lisboa (University of Lisbon), affiliated with the Institute for Systems and Robotics (ISR-Lisboa), under the supervision of Dr. Pedro Miraldo and Prof. José Gaspar.

 Resume